Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 To customize the solution according to your needs, you can configure it using your own Secrets, ConfigMaps, etc.

 We recommend that you create your own Helm chart that contains all the necessary resources.
 You then link your custom resources in your `myvalues.yaml` for the final deployment of the solution.
-The following illustration the approach we recommend:
+The following illustrates the recommended approach:

 ![Customized deployment with Helm](../imgs/kubernetes/customized_deployment_with_helm.png)